 Golden chalice vine (Solandra grandiflora) is a legend among gardeners.
 Perennial and fast-growing, this climbing vine relies on surrounding vegetation for support in the wild, and needs a strong trellis or support in cultivation.
 If you are wondering why this vine is so popular, read a little chalice vine information.
-You’ll see that the huge, chalice-shaped flowers can grow to 10 inches.
+You’ll see that the huge, chalice-shaped flowers can grow to 10 inches (25 cm.).
 If you’d like more chalice vine information, or information on chalice vine care, read on.

 Chalice Vine Information

+The golden chalice vine is not a delicate plant in any sense of the word.
+The base stalk is thick as a rope, and can grow over 200 feet (61 m.) long.
+Every single node on the vine sprouts tendrils and can take root.
+This makes the long vine stable and the many roots help provide it with necessary nutrients.
+Golden chalice vine produces dark green, thick leaves.
+These can get to 6 inches (15 cm.) long, growing from the main vine and side branches.
+The flowers arrive in a brilliant mix of yellow and white with spiraling stripes on the inside in purples and browns.
+In time, the colors darken into deeper shades of gold.
 The flowers are night bloomers, and if you’ve ever smelled the heavy, coconut fragrance, you aren’t likely to forget it.
 In the wild, the plant produces yellow berries with tiny seeds, but this is rare in cultivation.
 All parts of the plant are toxic and poisonous, so be aware of this before planting if you have pets or small children.

 Caring for Chalice Vines